ChristinaDNguyen/Portfolio/README.md

 Hello there!
 I'm Tina, and here you can find a brief portfolio of my academic work, seperated by subject.
 You can find my [LinkedIn here](https://www.linkedin.com/in/cnguyen99/) and download my current resume as a [PDF here](https://github.com/TorontoYYZ/Portfolio/blob/main/Resume.pdf).
+My ORCID is https://orcid.org/0000-0003-0938-9836.

 # 1. EDUCATION